What is Chiropody?

-Corns – These are caused by friction and pressure.
+Corns are caused by friction and pressure.
 They do not have roots and the cause is also often due to bone deformity.

 On no account should you engage in home treatments.
 This risks foot infection which can lead to more serious complications.

-Excessive Perspiration – This can cause foot odour.
+Too much sweat can cause foot odour.
 Daily bathing and regular application of a medicated foot powder can help in many cases.
-If these fail, you should visit a Chiropodist for professional advice.
+If this fail, you should visit a Chiropodist for professional advice.

-Bunions – These are caused by a weakness of the ligamentous and muscular structures of the foot and leg.
-The tendency for them to form may be hereditary, but factors such as stress and strain and interference from shoes can also bring about this deformity.
+These are caused by a weakness of the ligamentous and muscular structures of the foot and leg.
+Bunions can be hereditary but added factors such as stress, badly fitting shoes or injury can increase your likelihood of getting them.
 When these joints are red, swollen or tender, see a Chiropodist, as these signs may indicate the formation of a bunion, arthritis, gout or infection.

-Athlete’s Foot – This is a skin disease caused by a fungus.
-This fungus most commonly attacks the feet where it thrives best because of the warm, dark and sometimes moist environment it finds inside the shoe.
+Athlete’s Foot is a skin disease caused by a fungus.
+This fungus loves warm, dark and moist conditions, so it can thrive inside shoes.
 The main cause of athlete’s foot is the lowering of the skin’s resistance.